gage1145/L5R/Sessions/Session 2.md

 ***"You have grown so much."***

  Gaoxin implies that he wants his son, Junji, to duel her.
 She accepts, to first blood!
+Junji managed to draw first blood.
+They bowed to each other, and she showed her respect to our Crane fellows.

 ## Key Learnings
 - Samurai are so fucking weird about money.